 To address the issues of Medicare ineligibility and language barriers, ACON has implemented a suite of services that are delivered in Mandarin.
-Most notably, ACON's aTEST Chinese clinic, which launched in December 2018, provides all aspects of the service in Mandarin including the online booking system, registration, peer and nurse consultation, and HIV and STI testing.
+Most notably, ACON's aTEST Chinese clinic (a collaborative project between ACON and Sydney Sexual Health Centre, with support from South Eastern Sydney Local Health District), which launched in December 2018, provides all aspects of the service in Mandarin including registration, peer and nurse consultation, and HIV and STI testing.
 Clients are also referred to relevant programs and services such as ACON's peer education workshops and social events in which many gay international students participate.
 Workshops such as "Start Making Sense" in Mandarin (同志 101) for example, encourage Asian gay men to learn about identity, sexuality, coming out, relationships, gay communities and sexual heath through a workshop over four weeks in Mandarin.
 It also breaks down social isolation and provides an opportunity for participants to meet new friends.
 Community members can also find comprehensive sexual health information on ACON's Ending HIV website in simplified Chinese (linked below).
 This website is also planned to be available in Thai, Spanish and other key languages.